 While most babies who experience cluster feeding are breastfed, it can happen with bottle-fed babies, too.
-There isn’t a correlation between type of milk the baby relies on and whether or not they’ll experience cluster feeding.
+There isn’t a correlation between the type of milk the baby relies on and whether or not they’ll experience cluster feeding.

 In other words, cluster feeding can happen to any child.
 And some cluster feeds can be triggered by missing a feed.

 Now, for the first few months of a baby’s life, there’s less correlation between cluster feeding and sleep regressions.
 That’s mostly because until a baby’s sleep pattern has become more adult-like (at about 4-6 months of age), there’s not really a pattern there to disrupt.